Dragsters and Drag Bikes

 car, John 'Hardluck' Harrison's Healey-4 rail.

-sent some historic 1964 Drag Fest (Blackbushe) snapshots Allard
+sent some historic 1964 Drag Fest (Blackbushe) snapshots:

-who had earlier built a front-engined dragster called "Blunderbus"
+who had earlier built a front-engined dragster called "Blunderbuss"

 whose 3.4 litre Jag motor went into The Crab.
-Ray has given me
+Ray's also into radio

 taken from the cockpit of Ray's Blunderbus slingshot: http://www.eflightray.webspace.virginmedia.com/dragsters.html

-Two colour photos of the finished car: One; Two.
+Four photos of the finished car: One; Two

-The ever-practical Ray says that the name "The Crab" saved money
+Three; Four.
+The ever-practical Ray (he was an electronics draughtsman) says that the name "The Crab" saved money when it came to

 buying stick-on lettering!
 All done on a shoestring, with basic